2 cities pursued more school for kids. Only 1 pulled it off.

 Tests have since shown Richmond’s average student lost the equivalent of nearly two years in math learning.

 In the spring of 2021, the school board agreed to add days for the 2022-2023 school year.
-Kamras proposed either extending the school year by 10 days, or keeping the 180-day schedule and adding three, one-week intersessions to help the neediest students.
+Kamras proposed either extending the school year by 10 days, or adding three intersessions to help the neediest students.
 By the next fall, however, several board members were skeptical.

-“The timing is not appropriate,” said board member Kenya Gibson.
-She said the changes would put too much strain on teachers and students.
+Board member Kenya Gibson said the changes would put too much strain on teachers and students.

-“Family time is sacred,” she said.
-“We must be incredibly cautious when we talk about social-emotional learning and we are taking away critical family time from our kids.”

-Gibson, a Black, Yale-educated architect, represents one of the more affluent areas of the city.
-She was elected on a platform advocating for teachers and is one of two board members who have received campaign money from Richmond’s teachers union.

 Gibson asked Kamras to consider another option — maintaining the schedule as it was.